Astros vs. Rockies Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has put up 89 hits with 12 doubles, two triples, 13 home runs and 51 walks.
-He has driven in 58 runs with four stolen bases.
+- Alex Bregman has 91 hits with 13 doubles, two triples, 13 home runs, 52 walks and 59 RBI.
+He's also stolen four bases.

-- Bregman brings a three-game streak with at least one hit into this one.
-In his last five games he is batting .304 with a double, a home run, a walk and three RBI.
+- Bregman takes a four-game streak with at least one hit into this one.
+In his last five games he is batting .348 with two doubles, a home run, two walks and three RBI.

 Bregman Recent Games